openjdk/amber-docs/site/guides/lvti-faq.md

 `var` cannot be used for fields, method parameters, and method return types.
-The reason is that types in these locations appear explicitly in class files and in javadoc specifications.
+The reason is that types in these locations appear explicitly in class files and in Javadoc specifications.
 With type inference, it's quite easy for a change to an initializer to cause the variable's inferred type to change.
 For local variables, this is not a problem, because local variables are limited in scope, and their types are not